ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 *Note 1: in combination with infinite (monitor_infinite = True) summary.py and dailystats.py are only run when something is changed or error occurred (or once a day).
 You do not need to run summary.py and dailystats.py separately and it is only run when it is needed.*

-*Note 2: I think that the consumption values ​​of the on-board computer are corrected with an efficiency number, e.g. 1 kWh of energy results in 0.9 kWh of real energy (losses when converting battery kWh by the car).
+*Note 2: Assumed is that the consumption values ​​of the on-board computer are corrected with an efficiency number, e.g. 1 kWh of energy results in 0.9 kWh of real energy (losses when converting battery kWh by the car).
 Therefore, I introduced an efficiency configuration factor in monitor.cfg, consumption_efficiency_factor_dailystats and consumption_efficiency_factor_summary.
 For example, when setting this to 0.9, 10% of the energy is lost during the conversion and is used in the consumption calculation.
 By default, the values are 1.0, so no correction.*

 *Note 3: The last TRIP, DAY, WEEK, MONTH, YEAR, TRIPAVG, DAYAVG, WEEKAVG, MONTHAVG, YEARLY lines are also sent to [Domoticz](#domoticz) and/or [MQTT Broker](#mqtt-broker-eg-homeassistant-iobroker) (e.g. HomeAssistant, ioBroker) when configured.*